-acomino ana re

 FFY Average Percentage of Students with Disabilities At or Above Proficient at Grades 3, 4, and 5 in the Six (6) Selected LSSs

-2013 (Baseline) 35%
+2013 (Baseline)

-2014 35%
+2014

-2015 35%
+2015 7%

+(New Baseline)

-2016 38%
+2016 8%

-2017 41%
+2017 9%

-2018 44%
+2018 10%

-C. Description of State Program
+Description of State Program

 The State of Maryland has 24 LSSs from 23 counties and Baltimore City.
 The MSDE generally divides its LSSs into six regions.
 The Baltimore Metropolitan Region has six (6) LSSs: Anne Arundel County, Baltimore City, Baltimore County, Carroll County, Harford County, and Howard County.
 It also has the SEED School of Maryland, a publicly-funded, residential boarding school that is identified as an LSS for accountability under the Elementary and Secondary Education Act (ESEA).
 The Baltimore Metropolitan Region is the largest of the six (6) State regions.
 The National Capital Region consists of Montgomery County and Prince George's County and is the second-largest region in the State.
 The Western Maryland Region has four (4) LSSs: Allegany County, Frederick County, Garrett County, and Washington County.
 The Upper Shore Region has five (5) LSSs and includes Caroline County, Cecil County, Kent County, Queen Anne's County, and Talbot County.
-The Lower Shore Region has four (4) LSSs and includes Dorchester County, Somerset County, Wicomico County, and Worcester County.
-Finally, the Southern Maryland Region is home to three (3) LSSs - Calvert County, Charles County, and St. Mary's County.
+The Lower Shore Region has four (4) LSSs - Calvert County, Charles County, and St. Mary's County.